epadam/CNN-AV1-intra-encoder/source/performance.rst

 .. image:: img/mnist_qp120_16_loss_ecf.jpg
    :width: 49%

-The results show that the accuracy is even lower, around 30% for all block sizes.
-There can be two possiblilities.
-The first possible reason is that both two models offer too less parameters to learn all the features of all 10 classes.
-The other possibility is the patterns of different claases are not unique so the model can not learn correctly.
+The results show that the accuracy is even lower, around 30% for all block sizes, which means the models can not really learn the features of each class.
+Two possible reasons are considered.
+The first possible reason is the patterns of different claases are not unique so the model can not learn correctly.
+The second possible reason is that both two models offer too less parameters to learn all the features of all 10 classes.

-To further inspect the relation between classes.
+To clarify the first possible reason, we further inspect the relation between classes.
 Only two classes with equal number of samples are selected to see if the model can tell the difference between classes.

 ------------------------------------------------------------
 Training results of None and Split partition modes only